joshuahwfwEE/HLS_ATP/README.md

 # HLS_ATP
-this repos gives an example for explain some HLS basic concept and a shift pattern generator lab, and talk about some data dependency issue and pipeline
+this repos gives an example for explain some HLS basic concept and a shift pattern generator lab, and talk about some data dependency issue and pipeline and how to use co-simulation

 1. shift pattern generator: